nuttann/nuttann.github.io/achievements.md

       - Grimtooth
       - Korvik the Cursed
       - Lieutenant Midraim
-    - Hunter of The Ocean of Tears
-      - Mojo the Tainted
     - Hunter of The Rathe Mountains
       - Mortifactor Syythrak
       - Oculys Ogrefiend